skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/11_hidden_content.md

 - Repetitive information
 - Off-screen content

-If an element has multiple states, it's visibility should be tracked with `aria-hidden` `true/false`.
+If an element has multiple states, its visibility should be tracked with `aria-hidden` `true/false`.
 An element with `aria-hidden="false"` is treated by the screen reader as if it didn't have the `aria-hidden` attribute and is read or not read based on other factors, such as CSS.

 ## CSS

 CSS can be used to hide content and allow it to still be used with the screen reader.
-For an example of that, see this code here,
+For an example of that, see this code here:

 ```css
 .sr-only {